News / Published on May 29, 2025

 A photo of the Ship Canal Bridge at sunset in Seattle The logos for the REVIVE I-5 project and WSDOT appear on the photo.

-With less than two months until Washington Department of Transportation (WSDOT) begins lane closures for construction on I-5, it’s not too early to start planning your commute and travel options.
+Washington Department of Transportation (WSDOT) will begin lane closures for construction on I-5 in a few weeks and it’s not too early to start planning your commute and travel options.

 What’s happening?